Join 100,000+ using Download Monitor to

 - Printable patterns (for merchandise like T-shirts)

 - Other graphic designs like logos, templates, etc.

 - Video art

-Also, to find out how to make money with digital art, you need to get inside the head of your art buyers.
+Also, to find out how to make money with digital art, you must get inside the head of your art buyers.
 You need to understand what motivates them to acquire art.
 This compelling article on the types of art buyers introduces you to the nine key types:

 - Art Buyers Who… Collect Art to Express Themselves